The clementine or Citrus reticulata is the fruit of the clementine tree, and it offers many health benefits and has a high therapeutic value.

 Fun game with kids – Clementine candle.

 Cut the clementine in half, horizontally.
-Empty the hat or top half.
+Empty the hat or top half, leaving the center stem.
 Pour olive oil in the saucer thus formed.
 Also add a drop of olive oil to the fibrous part that extends where the stem connects.

 Set aflame and stay nearby.